-40. Defendant has designed and executed, in bad faith, a systematic and consistent form and cursory denial of all claims, such as Plaintiffs' claims, in order to avoid paying Defendant's obligations under the Policies.
+- 46. Defendant has designed and executed, in bad faith, a systematic and consistent form and cursory denial of all claims, such as Plaintiffs' claims, in order to avoid paying Defendant's obligations under the Policies.
 After making their respective claims, Plaintiffs each received Defendant's cursory, form denial letter (Exs.
-C & D) which are near identical to one another and which Plaintiffs believe are identical in substance and form to thousands of other letters Defendant has sent out to any and every insured who has made or will make a claim for losses sustained during the current crisis.

-41. Westfield failed to undertake or conduct a reasonable investigation of either of Plaintiffs'

-claims under their respective Policies, in violation of its duties under Illinois law.

-42. Defendant's denials to Plaintiffs were not only the product of a woefully inadequate inquiry, but were based on the false and blanket assertion that "there has been no direct physical loss of or damage to property."
+C & D) which are near identical to one another and which Plaintiffs believe are identical in substance and form to thousands of other letters Defendant has sent out to any and every insured who has made or will make a claim for losses sustained during the current crisis. - 47.
+West Bend failed to undertake or conduct a reasonable investigation of either of Plaintiffs' claims under their respective Policies, in violation of its duties under Illinois law. - 48.
+Defendant's denials to Plaintiffs were not only woefully inadequate, but were based on the false and blanket assertion that because the "shut down and suspension of operations is a result of a virus, the above exclusion applies to this situation."
 (Ex.
-C/ Bittersweet Denial, p.
-6; Ex.
-D/ Blowtique Denial, p.
-6).
+C/ Mashallah Denial, p.
+2; Ex.
+D/ Ranalli Denial, p.
+3).
+Notably, West Bend's denial letters to Plaintiffs did not conclude that there was no direct physical loss or damage to property at Plaintiffs' premises.
+In other words, Defendant has not denied that Plaintiffs' premises suffered a direct physical loss, only that such loss is excluded due to an overly broad application of a virus exclusion.
 As set forth herein, that blanket assertion runs contrary to Illinois law, established science, and the facts.

-Federal Rule of Civil Procedure 8(d) Permits Alternative Pleading parties may both plead in the alternative, and state as many separate claims (or defenses) as they may have, regardless of consistency:
+Federal Rule of Civil Procedure 8(d) Permits Alternative Pleading

+49. The Federal Rules of Civil Procedure embody public policy and the mandate of law that parties may both plead in the alternative, and state as many separate claims (or defenses) as they may have, regardless of consistency: